Have you ever been curious about how you can repurpose your content into a content upgrade? Do you know what a content upgrade is?

 Here are some examples of content upgrades to consider:

-- PDF version of your blog post – you may be surprised how many people would be interested in having your blog post in PDF form.
+You may be surprised how many people would be interested in having your blog post in PDF form.
 In next week’s podcast episode I’m showing you how to create a PDF version of your blog post in a couple of minutes

-- Templates – For example, email templates, blog templates, plan templates – something that people can use really easily and it will save them time
+For example, email templates, blog templates, plan templates – something that people can use really easily and it will save them time

-- Swipe file – for example, if you were a digital marketer perhaps you could provide 50 of your best Facebook ad templates
+For example, if you were a digital marketer perhaps you could provide 50 of your best Facebook ad templates

-- A Challenge or Free Course – this can be automated but highly effective.
+This can be automated but highly effective.
 An example is emailing your list every day for week, as part of a 1 week challenge, and every day you email has guidance and instruction.
 Sometimes people just need to be reminded and told every day!

 They can be really effective with email list building.
-Plus, really effective in growing a highly engaged audience who view you as someone who really goes the extra mile to add value.
+Plus, really effective in growing a highly engaged audience who view you as someone who goes the extra mile to add value.

 Because you have already created the content, your upgrade doesn’t need to be created totally from scratch, because you can repurpose!